SeACo-Paraformer: A Non-Autoregressive ASR System with Flexible and Effective Hotword Customization Ability: PRELIMINARIES

 \subsection{Continuous Integrate-and-Fire}

-Continuous integrate-and-fire~(CIF) a mechanism which utilizes the monotonic character of ASR task to obtain acoustic embedding with encoder output.
-CIF predicts weights for each frame and accumulates them.
-Once the weights added up to 1.0, the encoder output of the former periods are integrated to generate a step in acoustic embedding.
+Continuous integrate-and-fire~(CIF) is an alignment mechanism which utilizes the monotonic characteristic of ASR task to predict number of output tokens and obtain acoustic embedding with encoder output.
+CIF predicts weights for each frame and accumulates them from begin to end.
+Once the weights added up to 1.0, the encoder output of the former periods are integrated~(weighted sum) to generate a step of acoustic embedding.
 Considering encoder output $\mathbf{e}_{1: T}$ with predicted weights $\alpha=(0.4,0.8,0.3,0.5,0.2)$, The integrated acoustic embedding $\mathbf{E}_{1}=0.4\times\mathbf{e}_{1}+0.6\times\mathbf{e}_{2}$, $\mathbf{E}_{2}=0.2\times\mathbf{e}_{2}+0.3\times\mathbf{e}_{3}+0.5\times\mathbf{e}_{4}$.
-The sum of weights $\alpha$ is $L^{'}$ which stands for the length of output sequence.The most important features of CIF is that the embedding it generates has the same length as the target sequence, which means it's a entirely acoustic based representation but synchronous with predictions.
+The sum of weights $\alpha$ is $L^{'}$ - the token number of output sequence.
+The most important features of CIF is that the embedding it generates has the same length as the target sequence, which means it's a entirely acoustic based representation but synchronous with predictions.